-- (a) To incur indebtedness in the name of the town, and to provide for the due execution of contracts and evidences of indebtedness authorized by the town; - (b) To purchase, lease, sell or convey real property of or for the town, subject to approval of the Town Meeting;
+To incur indebtedness in the name of the Town, and to provide for the due execution of contracts and evidences of indebtedness authorized by the Town;

+To purchase, lease, sell or convey real property of or for the Town, subject to approval of the Town Meeting;

+To institute, prosecute, defend or compromise any legal action or proceeding by or against the Town; (d)

+To enter into contracts for any services and to purchase or contract to purchase any supplies, materials, equipment and other commodities required by any Town agency, and to take, purchase, lease, sell or convey any personal property of or for the Town.
+The Board of Selectmen may by resolution or regulation delegate its powers in this Subsection (d) to any Town agency;

+To establish written rules and regulations under which contracts shall be made and carried out for all public works and improvements;

+(f)

-- (c) To institute, prosecute, defend or compromise any legal action or proceeding by or against the town; - (d) To enter into contracts for any services and to purchase or contract to purchase any supplies, materials, equipment and other commodities required by any town agency, and to take, purchase, lease, sell or convey any personal property of or for the town.
-The Board of Selectmen may by resolution or regulation delegate its powers in this subsection (d) to any town agency; - (e) To establish written rules and regulations under which contracts shall be made and carried out for all public works and improvements; - (f) To employ such staff with such powers, duties and responsibilities as it may deem desirable to carry out the duties and responsibilities of the Board of Selectmen, within the confines of its approved budget; - (g) To issue notes in anticipation of tax collections payable within the fiscal year, and to issue bonds or bond anticipation notes up to the amount authorized by a Town Meeting, in each instance upon such terms and conditions as the Board of Selectmen, after consulting with the Board of Finance, may approve, including without limitation the manner and form of issue and sale thereof, the date and rate of interest thereof, the designation of a bank or trust company to act as certifying or paying agent thereof, and the designation of the persons to sign such notices in the name of or on behalf of the town; - (h) To accept, or refuse to accept, roads offered to the town, and to abandon or discontinue town roads; - (i) To accept real property donated to the town, following approval by the Planning and Zoning Commission, for open space and easements for conservation purposes or for road widening. - (j) To approve the transfer of monies between line items within the budget of any town agency.
-(11)
+To employ such staff with such powers, duties and responsibilities as it may deem desirable to carry out the duties and responsibilities of the Board of Selectmen, within the confines of its approved budget; (g)

+To issue notes in anticipation of tax collections payable within the fiscal year, and to issue bonds or bond anticipation notes up to the amount authorized by a Town Meeting, in each instance upon such terms and conditions as the Board of Selectmen, after consulting with the Board of Finance, may approve, including without limitation the manner and form of issue and sale thereof, the date and rate of interest thereof, the designation of a bank or trust company to act as certifying or paying agent thereof, and the designation of the persons to sign such notices in the name of or on behalf of the Town; (h)

+To accept, or refuse to accept, roads offered to the Town, and to abandon or discontinue Town roads; (i)

+To accept real property donated to the Town, following approval by the Planning and Zoning Commission, for open space and easements for conservation purposes or for road widening.
+Prior to acceptance of any such property an environmental review may be performed as deemed appropriate. [(17)]

+(j)

+To approve the transfer of monies between line items within the budget of any Town agency.
 Section 7-4.
-Powers With Respect to Ordinances.
+Powers with respect to ordinances.

-The Board of Selectmen may propose to a Town Meeting duly called, ordinances consistent with the General Statutes and this Charter on any matter which the General Statutes authorizes to be legislated by ordinance, and which in general would serve to aid in the preservation of the good order, health, welfare, and safety of the town.
+The Board of Selectmen may propose to a Town Meeting duly called, ordinances consistent with the General Statutes and this Charter on any matter which the General Statutes authorizes to be legislated by ordinance, and which in general would serve to aid in the preservation of the good order, health, welfare, and safety of the Town.

-On a declaration of state or public emergency, as provided for in section 8-5 of this Charter, the Board of Selectmen may enact ordinances to meet such emergency, consistent with the General Statutes and this Charter.
+On a declaration of state or public emergency, as provided for in Section 8-5 of this Charter, the Board of Selectmen may enact ordinances to meet such emergency, consistent with the General Statutes and this Charter.
 Such emergency ordinances shall become effective once published by the most effective means available.
-They shall remain in effect for no more than sixty (60) days and not beyond the duration of the emergency, unless ratified by the Town Meeting.
+They shall remain in effect for no more than 60 days and not beyond the duration of the emergency, unless ratified by the Town Meeting.
 They may be repealed by vote of the Board of Selectmen or the Town Meeting.
+Article VIII.
+The First Selectman